craftcms/docs/docs/commerce/5.x/system/stores.md

 Commerce assumes you have already configured [sites and site groups](/5.x/system/sites.md) so that routing and locales make sense for site visitors.

+[Products and variants](products-variants.md) are still edited in the context of a _site_, so translation and propagation settings on [custom fields](/5.x/system/fields.md) work the same as any other multi-site element.

+The availability of some options (like tax and shipping categories) depend on which site you are editing a product or variant in, and selections will be consistent across any other sites that use that store.
+A variant’s pricing is also determined per-store—but its inventory is tracked per [location](inventory.md).

 ### Primary Store

 One store can be designated the _primary_ store.
 Creating a new site adds it to the primary store, by default.